inveniosoftware/docs-invenio-rdm/docs/operate/customize/metadata/optional_fields.md

 ]
 ```

-You'll need to initialize the field by typing `pipenv run invenio rdm-records custom-fields init`.
+You'll need to initialize the field by typing `invenio rdm-records custom-fields init` (preceded by `uv run` or `pipenv run` as appropriate).
 Restart your instance, and you should see the fields appear in the deposit form.
 If you create a record, the metadata will also appear in the UI.
 By default, much of the optional field metadata will appear in both the "Additional details" section and in a condensed citation style form in the "Details" sidebar of the landing pages.
 This is a bit repetitive, and you can remove the metadata from the "Additional details" section with the configuration.

 ```python
 MEETING_CUSTOM_FIELDS_UI["hide_from_landing_page"] = True